-There is a saying in southern Iraq today, "No one pays respect to the saint who won't mete out punishment."
+There is a saying in southern Iraq today," No one pays respect to the saint who won't mete out punishment."
 Violence is the cadence of the country.
 To navigate the chaos, Aidani tries to draw on century-old traditions honed by Bedouins in the desert, rules built on honor, respect, and reciprocity.
 He relies on the intimacy of a village where every neighbor knows the other.
 But in the end, the threat of punishment secures respect for Aidani.
 That same threat gives power to militias, gangs, and criminals who now hold sway even in the streets of a village like Yusufan.

 The sheikh has his authority, backed by what he says are the hundreds of armed men he can cull from the tribe's 12,000 members.
-But in a sign of his curtailed reach, he twice failed to get elected to parliament, and villagers sometimes treat him as just another player...
-When trouble arises, villagers say, they try to settle it themselves, then go to the sheik, representatives of the Islamic parties or the town's part-time cleric...
+But in a sign of his curtailed reach, he twice failed to get elected to parliament, and villagers sometimes treat him as just another player . . .
+When trouble arises, villagers say, they try to settle it themselves, then go to the sheik, representative of the Islamic parties or the town's part-time cleric . . .
 Usually, they keep to themselves.
-With violence endemic, it is often heard that if it's not your neighbor, friend or family killed, you keep quiet.53
+With violence endemic, it is often heard that if it's not your neighbor, friend or family killed, you keep quiet.
+53 of Saddam Hussein, Sheikh 'Abd al-Sattar led a band of highwaymen who operated near Ramadi and worked as a facilitator for AQI on the side, providing its operatives with cars, safe houses, and local guides.
+But when the AQI operatives he was helping started working as highwaymen as well-encroaching on his 'turf,' cutting into his profits, and then killing his father and several brothers-the relationship soured, prompting the sheikh to turn on AQI and to ally himself with coalition forces.54

 Still, other sheikhs have adjusted well to the new rules of the game, participating in Iraq's conflict economy and transforming themselves, for all practical purposes, into local warlords.
 Perhaps the best example of this new type of leader is Sheikh 'Abd al-Sattar Biza'i al-Rishawi of the Albu Risha tribe, leader of the Anbar Awakening.
-According to published reports, after the fall of Saddam Hussein, Sheikh 'Abd al-Sattar led a band of highwaymen who operated near Ramadi and worked as a facilitator for AQI on the side, providing its operatives with cars, safe houses, and local guides.
-But when the AOI operatives he was helping started working as highwaymen too-encroaching on his 'turf,' cutting into his profits, and then killing his father and several brothers-the relationship soured, prompting the sheikh to turn on AQI and to ally himself with coalition forces.54
+After the fall